 The COVID-19 pandemic has shown that mutations in a virus can significantly change a pathogen’s infectiousness and severity of disease.

-Now, new research from the University of Oxford finds a new variant of HIV, the virus that causes AIDS, that is potentially more infectious and could more seriously affect the immune system.
+New research from the University of Oxford finds a new variant of HIV that is potentially more infectious and could more seriously affect the immune system.

 So far, 109 people, most of whom live in the Netherlands, have the variant.

-The new strain, called the VB variant, damages the immune system, weakening people’s ability to fight everyday infections and diseases much faster than the previous HIV strains, scientists say.
+The new strain, called the VB variant, damages the immune system, weakening the ability to manage everyday infections and diseases much faster than the previous HIV strains, scientists say.

-It also means that people who contract the new variant may develop AIDS faster.
+It also means that people who contract the new variant could develop AIDS faster.

 Researchers also found that VB has a viral load (the amount of virus detected in blood) 3.5 to 5.5 times higher than the current strain, indicating that it could also be more infectious.

-The CD4+T cell decline (a sign of immune damage by HIV) was twice as fast in people with the variant, researchers say.
+Researchers say CD4+T cell decline — a sign of immune damage by HIV — was twice as fast in people with the variant.

-Asked what the variant means regarding testing recommendations for at-risk populations, William A. Haseltine, PhD, chair and president of the global health think tank ACCESS Health International, said it depends on people’s behavior.
+When asked what the variant means regarding testing recommendations for those at risk, William A. Haseltine, PhD, chair and president of the global health think tank ACCESS Health International, said it depends on people’s behavior.